xrpapak/marketing-campaign-performance-analysis/README.md

 # Marketing Campaign Performance Analysis

-This project analyzes the effectiveness of marketing campaigns using both SQL and Python, focusing on KPIs such as ROAS, CPA, Conversion Rate, and Customer Satisfaction.
-The goal was to extract meaningful insights from campaign-level data and visualize trends that support data-driven decisions in marketing strategy.
+This project analyzes marketing campaigns' effectiveness using SQL and Python, focusing on KPIs such as ROAS, CPA, Conversion Rate, and Customer Satisfaction.
+The goal was to extract meaningful insights from campaign-level data and visualize trends supporting data-driven marketing strategy decisions.

 ---